 Exercise is also really helpful — again, even if you don’t need to lose weight.
 Aim for at least three 30 minutes moderate-high intensity sessions a week.
 Exercise can increase your insulin sensitivity (how sensitive your cells are to insulin).

-Some supplements might help balance your hormones and improve your PCOS symptoms.
+Vitamin D supplements might help balance your hormones and improve your PCOS symptoms.
 Keep in mind that some supplements can interfere with medication used to treat PCOS.

 Before taking a supplement, make sure to speak with a health professional.